H.R. 7121: Securing Federal Devices from Chinese Applications Act

 Why it matters

-Not later than 180 days after enactment, and every 180 days thereafter, the Director of the Office of Management and Budget must issue guidance on how to create and update the covered applications list.
-OMB must do this in consultation with the Secretary of Homeland Security, the Secretary of Defense, and the Director of National Intelligence.
+Within 180 days of enactment, and every 180 days after, the Office of Management and Budget must issue guidance on how the covered-applications list is created and updated — in consultation with the Secretary of Homeland Security, the Secretary of Defense, and the Director of National Intelligence.

 Who benefits from H.R.
 7121?